Iowa Court Records

 Prepare the Requirements

 After confirming the location of the record custodian, requestors are advised to inquire about any unique record retrieval processes for the judicial district where the case was filed/heard.
-Typically, the requesting party is expected to provide the information required to facilitate the record search that must be provided by the requestor.
-This includes the personal information of the plaintiff/defendant as well as the case, number, docket number or appellate file number of the record.
-The names of the litigants and details of the filing, and their respective state bar numbers may also be required.
-Where the record is confidential, the requestor will be required to obtain the required legal authorization for accessing the record of interest.
+Typically, the requesting party is expected to provide the information required to facilitate the record search.
+This includes the personal information of the plaintiff/defendant as well as the case number, docket number, or appellate file number of the record.
+The litigants' names, details of the filing, and their respective state bar numbers may also be required.
+Where the record is confidential, the requestor will be required to obtain the required legal authorization to access the record of interest.

 Make the Request

-Requests are generally made during working hours to the office of the clerk of courts.
+Requests are generally made during working hours to the office of the county clerk of courts.
 However, requestors may be required to schedule their visit to the courthouse beforehand.
-In addition to general case information, the requesting party may also be required to present a government-issued photo ID or other forms of identification in order to confirm the eligibility of the requestor.
+In addition to general case information, the requesting party may also be required to present a government-issued photo ID or other forms of identification to confirm the requestor's eligibility.
 Most record custodians also charge a standard search/copy fee depending on the record requested and the copies required.

 How to Access Iowa Family Court Records via Mail